Pass Your DMV Test

 Provisional Permits for Beginner Drivers in California

 Obtaining an instruction permit is generally the first step that a beginner driver takes toward becoming a fully licensed driver in California.
-You are eligible to apply for a provisional permit if you are at least 15 Â½ years but less than 18 years old, or an instruction permit if you are at least 18 years old, and:
+You are eligible to apply for a provisional permit if you are at least 15 Â½ character showing up instead of years but less than 18 years old, or an instruction permit if you are at least 18 years old, and:

 - you have never been licensed to operate a vehicle, or